 If you believe that your fair housing rights may have been violated, or for more information about local fair housing resources, please contact the Fair Housing Advocates Association at (330) 253-2450.

 The U.S. Department of Housing and Urban Development defines NIMBYism (NIMBY stands for Not In My Back Yard) as “a mentality adopted by those who reject certain changes to their communities.”

-The NIMBY mentality is dangerous to communities, as it represents a refusal to compromise, a refusal to recognize personal property rights, and/or consideration of alternatives all which can stifle growth and development.
+The NIMBY mentality is dangerous to communities, as it represents a refusal to compromise, a refusal to recognize personal property rights, and/or consideration of alternatives, all of which can stifle growth and development.

-Often, NIMBYism is reflective of residents’ fears of the “worst case scenario” effects of proposed development or falsehoods which are circulating amongst those who oppose the project.
+Often, NIMBYism is reflective of residents’ fears of the “worst-case scenario” effects of proposed development or falsehoods which are circulating among those who oppose the project.

-It is the goal of the City of Cuyahoga Falls to combat NIMBYism by providing residents with information and public forums to discuss changes in the city.
-The goal is that this be met with cooperation and understanding rather than opposition and misinformation.
+It is the goal of the City of Cuyahoga Falls to use cooperation and understanding to combat NIMBYism by providing residents with information and public forums to discuss changes in the city.

 Housing Rehabilitation Loans

 The city offers 0% interest loans for qualifying individuals to make improvement on their homes, and therefore keeping up the housing stock in our precious neighborhoods.
 Learn more about the Housing Rehabilitation Loan program here.

 The Consolidated Plan

 The City of Cuyahoga Falls files a Consolidated Plan with the Department of Housing and Urban Development every 5 years.
 The Consolidated Plan is designed to help local jurisdictions assess their affordable housing and community development needs and market conditions, and to make data-driven, place-based investment decisions.